-The Spektrum guides for its new radios are 60 to 165 pages long with over 250 images.
-The Generic Guides include three templates representing different wing servo installations which will cover nearly all of the sailplanes out there.
+The Spektrum guides for its new DX radios are 60 to 205 pages long with hundreds of images.
+The "Six Servo Sailplane" Guides include three templates representing different wing servo installations which will cover nearly all of the sailplanes out there.
 Chapters include how to load the template, general information concerning the programming, how to setup the aircraft, how to setup the radio and then how to adjust the template for your specific sailplane and flying style.

-There is an entire chapter dedicated to telemetry explaining how it is setup to state the altitude at the top of the climb or zoom, track the current used by your battery and provide a voice alarm if you have set one and how to record the telemetry for later playback and if you have a GPS sensor installed, overlay a 3D track on Google Earth.
+There is an entire chapter dedicated to setting up telemetry.
+Included are step by step instructions on showing you how to make telemetry work for you.
+Examples (to name just a few) show you how to set up the Transmitter to automatically announce the altitude at the top of the climb or zoom, track the current used by your battery (think gas gauge), provide a voice alarm, how to record the telemetry for later playback and if you have a GPS sensor installed, overlay a 3D track on Google Earth.

-Guides and templates for specific sailplanes such as the Radian Pro, include pictures of linkage and control system modifications along with airframe improvements to make it a better handling sailplane.
+Guides and templates for specific sailplanes such as the Radian and Radian Pro are here.
+These include pictures of linkage and control system modifications along with airframe improvements to squeeze as much performance as possible out of the sailplane.
 These sailplane specific guides include information only for that sailplane.

 Click on one of the Guides and the following screen will discuss the features and show the Table of Contents.
 Some may include screen shots directly from the guide.